 responsible for providing vital services to City residents.
 In addition,

 drinking water services are provided to customers in a regional area that

 includes several other municipalities.
 To accomplish its mission, the City

 The City Code and Comprehensive Plan are available online, as is the Geographic Information System.

-Council members are Mayor Kathy Meehan; District 1, Mike Nowlin; District 2, Betty Moore; District 3, Harry Goode; District 4, John Thomas; District 5, Vice Mayor Molly Tasker; and District 6, Greg Jones.
+Council members are Mayor Kathy Meehan; District 1, Mike Nowlin; District 2, Betty Moore; District 3, Yvonne Minus; District 4, John Thomas; District 5, Molly Tasker; and District 6, Vice Mayor Greg Jones.

 Correspondence to Mayor and Council should be addressed to them at City Hall, 900 East Strawbridge Avenue, Melbourne, Florida 32901.
 The Mayor and Council members are listed with their telephone numbers.
 The City of Melbourne accepts Internet e-mail for the Mayor and all City Council members at .
 Additional e-mail addresses are maintained by the elected officials for their own use and provide the option of direct contact with those individuals.